libor-m/ngs-course/prepare.rst

 To get live view of the documents, login to https://readthedocs.org.
 Your `GitHub` account can be paired with `Read the Docs` account in `Edit Profile/Social Accounts`, then you can simply 'import' new projects from your GitHub with one click.
 Import the new project and wait for it to build.
+After the build the docs can be found at http://ngs-course-nhrady.readthedocs.org (or click the ``View`` button).

 Now write the docs, commit and push.
 Rinse and repeat.
 Try to keep the commits small, just one change a time.